Installing Adafruit OLED libraries

 Step 2: Search for Adafruit SSD1306

 In the Library Manager, search for “Adafruit SSD1306”.
-There are other SSD1306 libraries so make sure you find the one by Adafruit.
-In this screenshot, the current version is 2.4.4.
+There are other SSD1306 libraries, so make sure you find the one by Adafruit.
+The screenshots below may show an older version—always install the latest available version.

 Step 3: Install Adafruit SSD1306 library